BigDataBiology/IndaDiaz2026__ARGTools/README.md

 ## Structure

-The folders `dna`,`protein`,`resfinder_dna` contain Snakemake scripts used to run the detection pipelines on the GMGC data.
-The file `The pipeline.md` goes through each step of the detection.
+The folders `dna`, `protein`, and `resfinder_dna` contain Snakemake workflows used to run the ARG detection pipelines on the GMGC data.
+The Snakemake workflows and `The pipeline.md` document describe how each tool was executed within this study, including command structure, input/output organization, and downstream integration into the analysis workflow.

-The folder `code_R_analysis` contains the script `retrieve_aros_abundances_diversity.R` that compiles the results from the detection pipelines, and `plots_2.R` that plots the results pre-computed files and scripts to run the analysis and generate figures included in the manuscript.
-We direct the users to the [Global Microbial Gene Catalog v1.0](https://gmgc.embl.de/) for access to the source unigene sequences and abundances.
+The folder `code_R_analysis` contains the script `retrieve_aros_abundances_diversity.R`, which compiles and harmonizes the results from the detection pipelines, and `plots_2.R`, which generates the figures and analyses presented in the manuscript from precomputed files.

+We direct users to the [Global Microbial Gene Catalog v1.0](https://gmgc.embl.de/) for access to the source unigene sequences, metagenomic sample metadata, and abundance estimates.

+Installation instructions, software dependencies, databases, and usage information for each ARG detection tool are maintained by the respective software developers.
+Therefore, we refer users to the official repositories and documentation pages of each tool listed below for installation and configuration instructions.

 ## ARG detection